gnm3000/python-cqrs-pattern/README.md

-# Employee CRUD with FastAPI and Next.js
+# Employee CRUD (CQRS + DDD) with FastAPI and Next.js

-This project implements a basic employee CRUD using FastAPI with SQLite as the backend and Next.js as the frontend.
+This project demonstrates a small CQRS/DDD implementation: FastAPI + SQLAlchemy on the backend, Next.js on the frontend, Redis (optional) for caching, and an outbox-driven projector to keep the read model up to date.

 ## Structure